-Take the hand out from the ice level control sensors to allow the resumption of the light beam.
-After approximately 6 seconds the ice maker resume its operation with the immediate glowing of the FIRST YELLOW LED indicating UNIT IN OPERATION and the extinguishing of the "BIN FULL" YELLOW LED.
+Remove ice cubes out from the ice level control sensors to allow the resumption of the light beam.
+Water inlet valve is energized for 45 seconds to refill the sump, the BIN FULL YELLOW LED blinks fast and after approximately 6 seconds the ice maker resume its operation with the immediate glowing of the FIRST YELLOW LED indicating UNIT IN OPERATION and the extinguishing of the "BIN FULL" YELLOW LED.

-NOTE.
-The ICE LEVEL CONTROL (INFRARED SYSTEM) is independent of the temperature however, the reliability of its detection can be affected by external light radiations or by any sort of dirt and scale sediment which may deposit directly on the light source and on the receiver.
-To prevent any possible ice maker malfunction, due to negative affection of the light detector, it is advisable to locate the unit where it is not reached by any direct light beam or light radiation, also it is recommended to keep the bin door constantly closed and to follow the instructions for the periodical cleaning of the light sensor elements as detailed in the MAINTENANCE AND CLEANING PRO-CEDURES.
+The ICE LEVEL CONTROL NOTE.
+(INFRARED SYSTEM) is independent of the temperature however, the reliability of its detection can be affected by external light radiations or by any sort of dirt and scale sediment which may deposit directly on the light source and on the receiver.
+To prevent any possible ice maker malfunction, due to negative affection of the light detector, it is advisable to locate the unit where it is not reached by any direct light beam or light radiation, also it is recommended to keep the bin door constantly closed and to follow the instructions for the periodical cleaning of the light sensor elements as detailed in the MAINTENANCE AND CLEANING PRO-CEDURES